bhcleek/igate-dashboard/README.md

 The dashboards consists of several components:
 * A Caddy webserver to handle TLS and authentication; Caddy proxies all requests that originate outside of the dashboard itself.
-* Telegraf for proxying metrics.
+* VictoriaMetrics' vmagent for proxying metrics.
 * VictoriaMetrics to persist the metrics.
 * VictoriaLogs to persist both raw direwolf logs and the log of parsed packets.
 * Frontail to expose the IGate's logs on the Grafana dashboard.
 * Grafana to provide a nice UI for the metrics and logs.

-A Caddy webserver reverse proxies to Grafana, VictoriaLogs, and Telegraf.
+A Caddy webserver reverse proxies to Grafana, VictoriaLogs, and VictoriaMetrics' vmagent.
 Caddy also handles provisioning and renewing LetsEncrypt certificates as needed.

 The IGate sends its logs to VictoriaLogs via Fluent Bit's [HTTP](https://docs.fluentbit.io/manual/pipeline/outputs/http) output plugin to the `logs_domain`.
-Similarly, the IGate sends its metrics to Telegraf to the `metrics_domain`.
+Similarly, the IGate sends its metrics to vmagent to the `metrics_domain`.
 Caddy ensures the communication is authenticated and encrypted and reverse proxies the connections to VictoriaLogs HTTP listener and Telegraf's [influxdb_v2_listener](https://github.com/influxdata/telegraf/blob/master/plugins/inputs/influxdb_v2_listener/README.md) plugin.

 The Fluent Bit, Telegraf, and Dire Wolf configurations on the igate can be seen in my [Ansible playbooks](https://github.com/bhcleek/ansible-playbooks).
 The best starting point to review is the [aprs-igate role](https://github.com/bhcleek/ansible-playbooks/tree/main/roles/aprs-igate).